jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 like we did it on purpose.
 Own it,
 maybe lower its volume,
-and then deliberately step “in” by a fret in a chosen direction.
+and then deliberately shift “in” by a fret in a chosen direction.

 From an “in” note,
 the next closest “in” note is most likely two frets away (70%, 5/7 chance).